 Tips for Keeping Codependency at Bay

 Though many think ending a relationship is the only option for breaking codependency, the reality is that people repeat patterns of codependency with future partners.
-Ending the relationship may be the best choice for some individuals, but ending cycles of codependency is just as important.
+Ending the relationship may be the best choice for some individuals, but ending the cycle of codependency is just as important.

 Here are some strategies that you or a loved one can use to break out of them: